 These incredibly easy Slow Cooked Country Ribs and Barbecue Beans are a dish that's filled with homespun comfort.
 It's guaranteed to satisfy your hungry eaters with leftovers to spare.

 Pork and beans go together like peas and carrots.
 Beans of all kinds are a staple here in the South.
 They're inexpensive and will feed a family well barley making a dent in the grocery budget.
 Whether it's pinto's, black beans, navy beans, lima or butter beans they often form the entrée when serving an all vegetable supper.
 I have vivid memories of my Mom making our meals straight from the garden with beans and cornbread being the centerpiece of our meal.

-Being a busy Mom I also need to come up with simple, but appetizing ways to serve comfort food dishes to my own children.
+Being a busy Mom I also need to come up with simple, but appetizing ways to serve comfort food dishes to my own family.
 This dish of slow cooked country pork ribs and barbecue baked beans fits the bill nicely and my kids love it.